Ban Jabo & Hilltribe Territory

 Road Condition: Starts off ok (concrete), but turns to dirt later

-For around 20 km the route to Loi Tai Leng border is concrete and mostly fine.
+For around 20 km the route to Loi Tai Leng border is concrete and mostly in good condition.

 The route passes through scenic small villages, beautiful viewpoints and lastly, a sleepy checkpoint with horses, where the guards awoke, surprised to see me.